developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

     * Using [StageNow](/stagenow/2-2/about/) and the [UI Manager](/mx/uimgr/) service
     * Through a company's own mobile device management (MDM) system (if supported by that system)

-## Manual Configuration
+## Manual Activation
 The section covers direct activation of Enterprise Keyboard on a single device.
-If using one of the remote methods referenced above to activate and configure multiple managed devices, please refer to the [Automated Installation section](#automatedinstallation) later in this guide.
+If using one of the remote methods referenced above to activate and configure multiple managed devices, please refer to the [Automated Activation section](#automatedactivation) later in this guide.

-To enable Enterprise Keyboard on a device:
+To activate Enterprise Keyboard on a device:

 &#49;. <b>Open the Settings panel</b> on the device:
 <img alt="" style="height:350px" src="home_screen.png"/>